mallabee/queue/readme.md

 ## What?

+Framework agnostic Queue Management for Beanstalkd, SQS, Redis, Database. easy to use in pure PHP projects as well as frameworks such as Symfony, Laravel, Yii2.
+Based on illuminate/queue (Laravel Queues).

-Framework agnostic, background task management using multiple drivers with custom drivers registering availability.
+A background task management using multiple drivers with ability to register custom drivers.

 What is a background task management? simple words - offloading work to background jobs. read more: https://www.slideshare.net/JurianSluiman/queue-your-work